DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Experimental Results

 \subsection{Evaluation on ENEIDE}

 Table~\ref{tab:tab9} shows the results of all models performing ED on ENEIDE.
-For DZ, the best-performing model is DELICATE$_{DZ}$, with a micro-average accuracy of 62.88, reporting also the best results in a per-class analysis.
-The second best-performing model in terms of micro-average accuracy is DELICATE$_{ALL}$, which achieves a score of 61.75, closely followed by mGENRE.

-Overall, the most difficult class to disambiguate remains the ``work" class, with the best-performing model, DELICATE$_{DZ}$, reaching an accuracy of 33.14.
+For DZ, the best-performing model in terms of micro-averaged accuracy is DELICATE$_{GBT+LLM}$, with a score of 63.05, closely followed by DELICATE$_{GBT}$ (62.88) and ChatEL (62.40).
+DELICATE$_{GBT}$ also reports the best results in location disambiguation (86.92) and the highest macro-averaged accuracy (62.98).
+Overall, the most difficult class to disambiguate remains the ``work'' class, with the best-performing model, ChatEL, reaching an accuracy of 37.87, followed by DELICATE$_{GBT+LLM}$ (36.09) and DELICATE$_{GBT}$ (33.14).
 This result aligns with previous findings on similar datasets containing references to literary works~\citep{ehrmann2022overview}, primarily due to the high prevalence of NIL entities in this category (96.43\% of NIL entities in the test set are literary works).
+Notably, DELICATE$_{GBT+LLM}$ achieves the best performance in person disambiguation (72.96), suggesting that the LLM excels at leveraging contextual and temporal cues for resolving person entities, even when the overall micro-averaged accuracy remains comparable to the GBT-only variant.

-In the AMD dataset, a similar trend is observed: DELICATE$_{ALL}$ achieves the best performance, with a micro-averaged accuracy of 72.67, followed by DELICATE$_{AMD}$, which scores 71.47.
-DELICATE$_{DZ}$ also attains the highest macro-averaged accuracy and performs particularly well in the disambiguation of person entities, surpassing all other models.
+In the AMD dataset, a similar trend is observed: DELICATE$_{GBT+LLM}$ achieves the best performance, with a micro-averaged accuracy of 72.67, followed by DELICATE$_{GBT}$, which scores 71.47.
+DELICATE$_{GBT+LLM}$ also attains the highest macro-averaged accuracy (72.78) and performs particularly well in the disambiguation of person entities (70.62), surpassing all other models.
 The remarkable improvement in the disambiguation of people is likely due to the relevance of temporal information in resolving these entities.
-For instance, entities referenced by their social role (e.g., ``the Pope"), which frequently appear in AMD, can easily lead to false positives if temporal information is not used in the disambiguation process.
+For instance, entities referenced by their social role (e.g., ``the Pope''), which frequently appear in AMD, can easily lead to false positives if temporal information is not used in the disambiguation process.
+ChatEL achieves competitive results (70.80 micro-averaged accuracy), outperforming mGENRE and the base BLINK$_{ITA}$ bi-encoder, yet falling short of both DELICATE variants.
+This suggests that while LLM-based context augmentation is effective, the combination of supervised re-ranking with LLM-based candidate selection in DELICATE$_{GBT+LLM}$ yields a more robust approach.

+Our experiments further reveal significant insights regarding the application of LLMs for ED across different textual domains.
+When comparing ChatEL with DELICATE$_{GBT}$ across both datasets, we observe that the zero-shot LLM-based approach achieves competitive performance, particularly on the ``work'' and ``organization'' classes where context augmentation plays a crucial role.
+In fact, these entities may exhibit a high variety in terms of surface forms and context augmentation with LLMs may be an effective solution.